percona/k8spsmdb-docs/docs/faq.md

 You can add `sidecars` subsection to `replsets`, `sharding.configsvrReplSet`, and `sharding.mongos` sections.

+!!! note
-**NOTE**: Custom sidecar containers [can easily access other components of your cluster](https://kubernetes.io/docs/concepts/workloads/pods/#resource-sharing-and-communication).
+    Custom sidecar containers [can easily access other components of your cluster](https://kubernetes.io/docs/concepts/workloads/pods/#resource-sharing-and-communication).
 Therefore they should be used carefully and by experienced users only.

 Find more information on sidecar containers in the appropriate [documentation page](sidecar.md#operator-sidecar).